Gauss’s Law – gauss’s law in integral form, gauss’s law in differential form, statement, formula derivation, proof.

-In electromagnetism, gauss’s law is also known as gauss flux’s theorem.
-It is a law that relates the distribution of electric charge to the resulting electric field.
+In electromagnetism, gauss’s law is also known as Gauss flux’s theorem.
+A law relates the distribution of electric charge to the resulting electric field.
 Gauss’s Law is mathematically very similar to the other laws of physics.
 Such as – gauss’s law for magnetism, gauss’s law for gravity.

-There are two forms in which gauss’s law can be expressed.
-We can express this law mathematically using vector calculus in integral form and in differential form, both forms is equivalent since they are related by the divergence theorem which is also called Gauss theorem.
+There are two forms in which Gauss’s law can be expressed.
+We can express this law mathematically using vector calculus in integral form and in differential form, both forms are equivalent since they are related by the divergence theorem which is also called the Gauss theorem.

-1).
-Integral form – This form of gauss theorem is used when the distribution of electric charge on any closed surface is continuous or symmetrical.
-The integral form of gauss law states that electric flux through any arbitrary surface is proportional to the total electric charge enclosed by the surface.
+- Integral form – This form of the Gauss theorem is used when the distribution of electric charge on any closed surface is continuous or symmetrical.
+The integral form of Gauss law states that electric flux through any arbitrary surface is proportional to the total electric charge enclosed by the surface.

-2).
-Differential form – This form of gauss theorem is used when the distribution of electric charge over a closed surface is discontinuous or unsymmetrical.
-Differential form of gauss law states that the divergence of the electric field is proportional to the local density of charge.
+- Differential form – This form of the Gauss theorem is used when the distribution of electric charge over a closed surface is discontinuous or unsymmetrical.
+The differential form of Gauss law states that the divergence of the electric field is proportional to the local density of charge.

 Gauss law in integral form